surma/surma.dev/content/things/portrait-mode.md

   </figcaption>
 </figure>

 To figure out how big the circle will be, we’ll have to introduce a couple of variables.
 First, we have to separate our distance to the focal plane from the distance to our light source.
-The focal plane is fairly close to the sensor, while the light source is further away.
+In most of these setups, the focal plane is fairly close to the sensor, while the light source is significantly further away.
 We can now figure out where the lens needs to located to set the right focus, and which point the light from the light source will be focused on.

 <figure>